DoroMartoski/Platform-App-Builder-Certification-Maintenance/Winter '21.md

 * Create or update related records
 * Perform actions other than updating the record that launches the flow e.g. send emails

+### How it works
+* The $**Record** global variable contains the values from the record that triggers the flow to run.
+As a result, **there’s no need to add a Get Records element to obtain the record data nor create flow variables to store the record data**
+* When the flow changes the values in the $Record global variable, Salesforce automatically applies those new values to the record.
+So there’s no need to add an Update Records element to save the new values to the database.

+## Take a Flow Path Only When Certain Record Changes Are Made
+* you can filter out record updates that are unrelated to your flow’s use case
+* avoid reprocessing records that previously triggered the flow

+* **When you configure a Decision outcome, you can now set that outcome to execute only when the triggering record is updated to meet the condition requirements**

+This option gives your flows a powerful filtering feature similar to the ISCHANGED function found in Workflow Rules and Process Builder and the oldMap/newMap variables found in Apex
+Build more of your automation directly in Flow Builder without requiring Process Builder or Apex to check the prior version of the data

+### How it works
+* On a record-triggered flow, configure the Start element to trigger when the record is updated, or when it’s created or updated.
+* Only if the record that triggered the flow to run is updated to meet the condition requirements